 Google didn’t just change how we see the world with their online mapping service, they likely changed the world itself.
 Thanks to Google, we know exactly where our house is because that’s the first thing we all did when Street View was launched in 2007, wasn’t it?

 In fact, thanks to the various services and mobile apps, we know exactly where everything is, all the time.
 Kia won’t let us leave the house until we’ve looked up our destination on Google Maps.
 I’m less enthusiastic.
 They use the Mercator projection, you see.
 Bah.

 It was Christmas Day when we were in Tahiti back in 2014 and I had exchanges with friends from all over the US, Europe, Australia and New Zealand on Facebook.
 Paul Butler, a Facebook intern, created this map based on where people live relative to their Facebook friends.

 He said the following: “What really struck me, was knowing that the lines didn’t represent coasts or rivers or political borders, but real human relationships.”

 In many ways, this is how the world is connected now.

 Enjoyed this post? pin it for later…

-If you enjoyed this article then we recommend Simon Garfield’s excellent On The Map: Why the world looks the way it does.
+If you enjoyed this article on the maps that changed our worldview, then we recommend Simon Garfield’s excellent On The Map: Why the world looks the way it does.